Building at the Intersection

 An AI that holds the threads so you can focus on the decision

-"What happens when you treat AI agents like specialized team members instead of generic tools?"
+"What happens when you treat AI agents like specialized team members instead of generic tools?
+You get 63 ADRs, 23 methodologies, and the realization that the process documentation is the product."

 — Building Piper Morgan